 Time Out says

-We're on the ground for a tense, emotionally complex dramatization of the Boston Marathon bombing.
+We're on the ground for a tense, emotionally complex dramatisation of the Boston Marathon bombing

-As fictionalized headstrong cop Tommy Saunders, who finds himself stationed at the marathon finish line when twinned explosions rupture the event, killing three and wounding hundreds, a sterling Wahlberg is only ostensibly the hero here.
-Rather, the film divides its attention generously between a host of valuable participants in the ensuing manhunt—from unglamorous local police sergeants to the courageous Chinese immigrant (Jimmy O. Yang) kidnapped by the panicked Chechen bombers.
-Nervily played by Alex Wolff and Themo Melikidze, they too are characterized with commendable restraint, neither demonized nor over-analyzed.
+As fictionalised headstrong cop Tommy Saunders, who finds himself stationed at the marathon finish line when twinned explosions rupture the event, killing three and wounding hundreds, a sterling Wahlberg is only ostensibly the hero here.
+Rather, the film divides its attention generously between a host of valuable participants in the ensuing manhunt – from unglamorous local police sergeants to the courageous Chinese immigrant (Jimmy O Yang) kidnapped by the panicked Chechen bombers.
+Nervily played by Alex Wolff and Themo Melikidze, they too are characterised with commendable restraint, neither demonised nor over-analysed.
 Still, it’s one of the terrorist's wives (Melissa Benoist) who carries the film’s most riveting and provocative scene, staunchly defending their actions in the face of her unsparing interrogator (Khandi Alexander, scorching the screen in a few minutes flat).
 Amid its expert on-the-run action, Patriots Day does some of its best work while seated.

 Cast and crew